openedx/openedx-events/docs/reference/real-life-use-cases.rst

 Cross-services communication
 =============================

-As mentioned in :doc:`../concepts/event-bus`, the suggested strategy for cross-service communication in the Open edX ecosystem is through an event-based architecture implemented via the :doc:`../concepts/event-bus`.
+As mentioned in :ref:`Event Bus`, the suggested strategy for cross-service communication in the Open edX ecosystem is through an event-based architecture implemented via the :ref:`Event Bus`.
 This functionality used for asynchronous communication between services is built on top of sending Open edX Events (Open edX-specific Django signals) within a service.
-For more details on the Event Bus,  please see :doc:`../how-tos/use-the-event-bus-to-broadcast-and-consume-events`.
+For more details on the Event Bus, please see :ref:`Use the Open edX Event Bus to Broadcast and Consume Events`.

 Here are some examples of how the Event Bus can be used to facilitate communication between IDAs: